-Chris engages with various external stakeholders to disseminate his research and deliver tangible impact.
-External stakeholders to date include Cambridge University Press and Assessment, the British Nutrition Foundation, the Prince’s Teaching Institute, Equality Action, Royal Air Forces Association, the Association of British Insurers, Everyone Active, and Loughborough Students’ Union.
-He has also worked with Loughborough University colleagues on various projects, such as the Veterans’ Resilience Programme, the Experts in Sport podcast, the development of the Elite Athlete Centre, the Widening Participation Scheme, and via various healthy-eating workshops delivered to different groups across the University.
+Having run his own business before arriving at Loughborough, Chris brings his entrepreneurial expertise to all academic activities.
+He engages with various external stakeholders to disseminate research and scholarship, and to deliver tangible impact to local, national and international communities.
+His external collaborations and impact work come in the form of workshops, podcasts, articles/blogs, media activity, and resource design.
+External stakeholders to date include Cambridge University Press and Assessment, Nutricia (Danone), the British Nutrition Foundation, Obesity UK, the Prince’s Teaching Institute, Equality Action, Royal Air Forces Association, the Association of British Insurers, Everyone Active and Loughborough Students’ Union.
+He has also worked with Loughborough University colleagues on various projects, such as the Veterans’ Resilience Programme, the Experts in Sport podcast, the development of the Elite Athlete Centre, the Widening Participation Scheme and via various healthy-eating workshops delivered to different groups across the University.

 Chris also co-founded the British Feeding and Drinking Group (BFDG) Early-Career Researcher Network in 2020 and chaired the organising committee for the 2022 BFDG conference.
-He is an advocate of Open Research and was a committee member of the Loughborough University Open Research Collective in 2021.
-He has presented at numerous international conferences and delivered invited talks at various universities and research groups.
+He has presented at numerous national/international conferences and delivered invited talks at various universities and research groups.

-Chris has been heavily involved in work promoting equity, diversity and inclusion in Higher Education.
-He is currently the Chair of the LGBT+ Staff Network at the University and the EDI lead for the Learning and Teaching Committee in the School of Sport, Exercise and Health Sciences, as well as an invited member of the School’s Human Resources Advisory Group.
-His EDI work over the years has received recognition, such as through a Loughborough Experience Award (2018), an Outstanding Contribution Award from Loughborough Students’ Union (2020), an Extra-Mile Award from the School of Sport, Exercise and Health Sciences (2022), a nomination for the Vice-Chancellor’s Award (2022) as well as being part of the LGBT+ team that won a National Societies Award (2017) for welfare and inclusivity work on the Loughborough University East Midlands campus.
+Chris has significant experience and expertise in EDI in Higher Education, delivering meaningful change to marginalised communities, and university structures and processes, over the last seven years.
+He is currently the Chair of the LGBT+ Staff Network at the University and the EDI lead for Learning and Teaching Committee in the School of Sport, Exercise and Health Sciences, as well as being an invited member of the School’s Human Resources Advisory Group.
+His EDI work over the years has received recognition, such as through a Loughborough Experience Award (2018), an Outstanding Contribution Award from Loughborough Students’ Union (2020), an Extra-Mile Award from the School of Sport, Exercise and Health Sciences (2022), a short-listed position for the Vice-Chancellor’s Award (2022) as well as being part of the LGBT+ team that won a National Societies Award (2017) for welfare and inclusivity work on the Loughborough University East Midlands campus.

 - McLeod, C. J., Haycraft, E. & Daley, A. J. (2022).
 Would offering vegetables to children for breakfast increase their total daily vegetable intake?
 Public Health Nutrition.
 1-11.
 DOI: 10.1017/S1368980022002002